Generalizing Downsampling from Regular Data to Graphs: Conclusions

 \section{Conclusions}

-We introduced a new general graph coarsening approach that leverages on $k$-MWISs to preserve fundamental topological properties of the original graph as well as distances, which are guaranteed to maintain a bounded stretch.
-The coarsening reduction can be regulated by the parameter $k$, going from the original graph, when $k=0$, to up to a single node as $k$ approaches the graph's effective diameter.
-We showed empirically that our approach is general enough to provide efficient approximations of $k$-MWIS, yet it also offers theoretical guarantees on the quality of such an approximation.
+We introduced a new general graph coarsening approach that aims to preserve fundamental topological properties of the original graph, acting like a structured counterpart of downsampling methods for regular data.
+The coarsening reduction can be regulated by the parameter $k$, going from the original graph, when $k=0$, to up to a single node as $k$ approaches the graph's diameter, shrinking graphs uniformly as pairwise distances maintain a stretch controlled by $k$.
+Furthermore, we showed how this parameter generalizes to the pooling and stride intervals when applied to diagonal grid graphs.

-The algorithm is designed to provide distance distortion guarantees while at the same time allowing a scalable parallel implementation, which processes graphs with up to 100 million edges in just a few seconds on a single GPU.
+The algorithm is designed to provide such guarantees while at the same time allowing a scalable parallel implementation, which processes graphs with up to 100 million edges in just a few seconds on a single GPU.

-The empirical analysis provided evidence of effectiveness of our $k$-MWIS pooling in several graph classification benchmarks, showing superior performance with respect to related parametric and non-parametric methods from the literature.
+The empirical analysis provided evidence of effectiveness of our \kmis pooling in several graph classification benchmarks, showing superior performance with respect to related parametric and non-parametric methods from the literature.

-Overall, given the generality and scalability of our approach, it has great potential of positively impacting a plethora of com\-pu\-ta\-tion\-al\-ly-intense applications for large scale networks, such as graph visualization, 3D mesh simplification, and classification.
-In the future we plan to explore specializations of our algorithm to more of these applications, as well as assessing its scalability in multi-GPU scenarios.
+This approach fills a methodological gap between reduction techniques for structured data and their rigorous counterparts on regular data.
+Given its generality and scalability, it has potential of positively impacting a plethora of com\-pu\-ta\-tion\-al\-ly-intense applications for large scale networks, such as graph visualization, 3D mesh simplification, and classification.